OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022June21.txt

 In addition, some Addons that are powered by 0-Score and 0-XNPCCore and bundled directly are as follows:

 - 1-SurvivorzPack (A collection of helpers who can assist you, for a price)
+- 1-OrczPackAlpha and 2-OrczPackBeta (The Orcz have taken over the Snow Biome)
 - 1-khzmusik_Zombies (A variety of well crafted entities to enhance regular 7D2D zombie interactions from khzmusik)
 - 1-ZombiezPack (A variety of hostile looking zombies from Darkstardragon)
 - 1-GansSpecialZombies (A variety of fancy dress type zombies from GanTheGrey) + 2- Feral and Radiated
-- 1-OrczPackAlpha and 2-OrczPackBeta (The Orcz have taken over the Snow Biome)
+- 1-NPCXSpiderPack and 2-NPCXSpiderPack-ColonyExpansion (Spiders for the Wasteland and Desert Biome)

 OakModPackCore Modpack Creators and Developers in Alphabtical Order from Z - A:

 Xyth and SphereII with Mumpfy for branding - Created the A20 Skyrim Style Lockpicking MiniGame.
 (The assets are embedded and remain as per original).
+Xyth - Created the 1-NPCXSpiderPack.
 Oakraven - Created Oakraven Forest Collection assets.
 Laz Man - Created Quest - Blood Moon Vanguard and Eliminate the Horde. khzmusik - Created 1-khzmusik_Zombies.
 KhaineGB - Unlocked Inventory Lockable Slots Mod.
 GanTheGrey - Created 1-GansSpecialZombies.
-Darkstardragon - Created 1-ZombiezPack, 1-SurvivorzPack, 1-OrczPackAlpha and 2-OrczPackBeta, and performed an abundance of play testing and coding support through the connected 'Not Medieval Mod'. arramus - Supported the Oakraven Forest Collection with compilation and distribution, quality control, tweaking and balancing, and even added the odd icon or two.
+Darkstardragon - Created 1-ZombiezPack, 1-SurvivorzPack, 1-OrczPackAlpha and 2-OrczPackBeta, and performed an abundance of play testing and coding support through the connected 'Not Medieval Mod'. arramus - Supported the Oakraven Forest Collection with 2-NPCXSpiderPack-ColonyExpansion, compilation and distribution, quality control, tweaking and balancing, and even added the odd icon or two.

 Currently Released Oakraven Forest Collection modlets can be found here. https://community.7daystodie.com/topic/27806-a20-oakraven-forest-collection/